matter-labs/zksync-lite-docs/docs/faq/security.md

 ## What about trusted setup?

-- Reusing Ignition for PLONK (link)
+- Reusing Ignition for PLONK (link): https://www.aztecprotocol.com/ignition/
 - No trusted setup for RedShift in the future

 ## What are potential risks?